debraville7/DeborahAfolarin/README.md

 * Strong communication and problem-solving skills from customer-facing roles.

-* Passionate about turning data into insights to support informed decision-making
+* Passionate about turning data into insights to support decision-making.

+* Looking to collaborate on data analysis jobs and projects to enhance my skillsets whilst helping organizations make data-driven decisions.